 For however long you remain dependent on your parents, they will feel like they have the right to voice their opinions and dictate how you live.

-If you live under their roof, owe them anything financially, or rely on them for other things such as help with your own children, you need to cut those ties.
+If you live at home, owe them anything financially, or rely on them for other things such as help with your own children, you need to cut those ties.

 Granted, this is not always easy or straightforward.
 You might simply not have that opportunity right now, but you can plan for it.